Acceptance Commitment Therapy (ACT)

 Anxiety, depression, and feelings of loneliness can lead to cycles of indecision.

 Trauma can make you feel powerless.
-At Robert Allison Counseling, you can build workable skills to stop struggling with negative thoughts and feelings.
-Acceptance and Commitment Therapy (ACT) is a way to identify behavioral patterns that are holding you back, and engage in a rich, fulfilling life.
+At Robert Allison Counseling, you can build workable skills to stop struggling with mental health issues and negative thoughts and feelings.
+Acceptance and Commitment Therapy (ACT) is a way to identify behavioral patterns that are holding you back and engage in a rich, more fulfilling life.

 A mature couple laughing and embracing while enjoying a day out in nature

-The Most Common Conditions I See In My Practice That ACT Helps With:
+The Most Common Conditions I See In My Practice That Acceptance and Commitment Therapy Helps With:

 • Anxiety disorders